Creating a Validation Mode in VIBE#

 Available Output Formats

-If there is another format you wish to have your output data in, open an issue and we can add this to VIBE and can be toggled using the decorator.
+If there is another format you wish to have your output data in, please open an issue and we can add this to VIBE and it can be toggled using the decorator.